This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Day Tours to Tangier from Tarifa

 You can also book a guided tour to Tangier online in advance.
-We recommend this best-selling Tarifa to Tangier full day tour, which gets great reviews and includes your round trip ferry ride, a traditional Moroccan lunch with mint tea (what else!), and a walking tour of all the main sights including the kasbah, the medina, and souk.
+We recommend this best-selling Tarifa to Tangier full-day tour, which gets great reviews and includes your round trip ferry ride, a traditional Moroccan lunch with mint tea (what else!), and a walking tour of all the main sights including the Kasbah, the ancient Medina, and souk.

-If you want a milder taste of Africa, try a Spain Morocco day trip to Cueta, a Spanish enclave on the African continent, just a boat ride from Algeciras.
+If you want a milder taste of Africa, try a Spain Morocco day trip to Cueta, a Spanish enclave and border town on the African continent, just a boat ride from Algeciras.

 RELATED POST: Tarifa Guide: Best Things to Do + Top Visitor Tips